-- ii.
-Then add the following Maven dependency: - 2.
+- Add zaas-client as a dependency in your project.
+You will need to specify the version of the zaas-client you want. zaas-client versioning following the semantic versioning format of major minor patch.
+For example, 1.22.0. - 2.
 In your application, create your Java class which will be used to create an instance of ZaasClient, which enables you to use its method to login, query, and to issue a PassTicket. - 3.
-To use zaas-client , provide a property file for configuration.
+To use zaas-client, provide a property file for configuration.